-The other information comprises all of the information in the Annual Report other than the financial sufficient and appropriate to provide statements and our auditors' report thereon.
+The other information comprises all of the information in the Annual Report other than the financial statements and our auditors' report thereon.
 The trustees are responsible for the other information.
 Our opinion on the financial statements does not cover the other information and, accordingly, we do not express an audit opinion or, except to the extent otherwise explicitly stated in this report, any form of assurance thereon.